 Spring and Autumn are referred to as shoulder season in Tahoe, the months between the summer and winter ‘high seasons.’
 Often hotel rates and other prices may be less at these non-peak times.
 Traditionally these are observed from Easter to mid-June (Spring) and between Labor Day and Thanksgiving (Autumn).

 Tahoe abounds in lodging facilities of all budgets: five-star resorts, bed and breakfast establishments, picturesque motels, beautiful rental homes, and condos).
-To expedite your production’s lodging search with one phone call please contact the Conference Sales Department at the North Lake Tahoe Resort Association - Jason Neary and Greg Howey for this free service.
+To expedite your production’s lodging search with one phone call please contact the Conference Sales Department at the North Lake Tahoe Resort Association - Greg Howey for this free service.

 The serene blue waters and natural beauty of Lake Tahoe have inspired filmmakers for almost 100 years.
 The Navigator, (1924) featured Buster Keaton and perhaps some of the first underwater footage filmed in the lake.
 Ten years later Nelson Eddy and Jeanette MacDonald serenaded each other in Rose Marie; Robert Mitchum challenged Kirk Douglas in Out of the Past near the shores of Lake Tahoe.
 Over the years Tahoe has played host to other American classic films such as A Place in the Sun, starring Elizabeth Taylor and Montgomery Clift, Godfather, Part II, and True Lies.
 Tahoe's year-round beauty, its diversified terrain, and distinct seasons, continues to attract all types of media production: TV shows, commercials, print photography, and feature and independent films.